Shower, toilet and paper: why the rest of the world considers toilet habits of the West strange

-The Americans turned a long toilet seat into a leisure activity form.
-There are many books on the market - especially for reading in the toilet (short stories, riddles or jokes).
-Kaiser Kuo is surprised: “In China, parents tell their children: do not read on the toilet!
-Earn hemorrhoids. ”
+Americans have turned long sitting in the toilet into a leisure activity.
+There are many books on the market - especially for reading in the toilet (short stories, riddles or anecdotes).
+Kaiser Kuo is surprised by this: “In China, parents tell their children: don't read in the toilet!
+You will earn hemorrhoids. ”

-The Kaiser Kuo family came up with an option with a small stool on which you can put your legs while sitting on the toilet.
-“It mimics a squatting pose,” Kuo explains with a laugh.
-“My wife invented this brilliantly.”
+The Kaiser Kuo family has come up with an option for themselves with a small stool on which you can put your feet while sitting on the toilet.
+“It mimics a squatting position,” Kuo explains, laughing.
+“My wife made it up brilliantly.”

 Several companies are already hastily monetizing this invention, offering such toilet benches for the western market.
 Garg also has one.